ioannisPApapadopoulos/ioannisPApapadopoulos.github.io/index.md

 &nbsp;

-I am a [BMS Dirichlet fellow](https://www.math-berlin.de/bms-faculty/dirichlet-postdoctoral-program) (postdoc) in the Nonsmooth Variational Problems and Operator Equations group at Weierstrass Institute.
+I am a [BMS Dirichlet fellow](https://www.math-berlin.de/bms-faculty/dirichlet-postdoctoral-program) (postdoc) in the Nonsmooth Variational Problems and Operator Equations group at the Weierstrass Institute in Berlin.

 I work on the numerical
 solution of partial differential equations, with a particular focus on